Creativity: A History

 27 AC (2000 CE): Although P.M.E.
 Klassen’s Church of the Creator and its successors are not related to the Oregon based Christian group,`TE-TA-MA Truth Foundation’, TE-TA-MA adopts the name Church of the Creator for itself in the 1980’s and registers a trademark for the name in the 1990’s.
 In 27 AC, TE-TA-MA files a lawsuit against the World Church of the Creator for breach of trademark.
 The group, TE-TA-MA, appear to act as a front for the Jewish supremacist organization, the Anti-Defamation League.

 29 AC (2002 CE): Reverend Deardorff and other Guardians of the Faith vote to remove Reverend Hale from office, citing reckless behavior and cultish tendencies.
 Reverend Hale in turn expels Reverend Deardorff and the other members of the Guardians of the Faith Committee, who go on to form the Northwest Church of the Creator.
-Reverend Hale also turns against other remaining members from Ben Klassen’s premier Church of the Creator within his new World Church of the Creator by refusing to acknowledge their rights and status as Creators and appoints his own people in their place.
+Considering them to be a threat to his personal authority, Reverend Hale also turns against other remaining members from Ben Klassen’s premier Church of the Creator within his new World Church of the Creator by refusing to acknowledge their rights and status as Creators and appoints his own people in their place.
 In protest, members of the Montreal Church of the Creator abandon Reverend Hale’s group en masse.
+Church Members who belong to other groups such as the National Alliance, Blood & Honour and others also abandon Reverend Hale.

 After an initial win by the World Church of the Creator with Judge Joan Lefkow, the decision is appealed by TE-TA-MA, and in November 29 AC, in a reversal of the previous ruling, a panel of three judges in the appeals court refer to the World Church of the Creator as a “Hate Group” overturning the previous decision by Judge Lefkow.
 On November 19, Judge Lefkow enforces the appeals court injunction in favor of TE-TA-MA.
 The Church is given thirty days to “deliver (…) for destruction (…) all” printed and other materials bearing the infringing marks, thereby barring the use of the name “Church of the Creator” by adherents of Creativity and forcing another name change.
 Judge Lefkow also denies The Church’s request to stay enforcement of the court’s order pending appeal.